smadjid/smadjid.github.io/_pages/activities.md

 comments: false
 share: false
 author_profile: true
-title: Activities
+title: Academic activities
 permalink: /activities/
 ---

-# Event organization
+## Event organization
 ### Co-chair of the Workshop session -  11th Conference "Environnements Informatiques pour l'Apprentissage Humain"  @EIAH 2023
 I am actively involved in organizing the 11th Conference on Computer Environments for Human Learning ([EIAH 2023](https://eiah2023.sciencesconf.org)) , which will take place from June 12th to 16th, 2023, at IMT Atlantique in Brest.
 This French-speaking event brings together researchers and practitioners from various disciplines who are interested in digital research in education.
 I am a member of the program committee and the organizing committee for this conference.